Weybridge: Governance

 There are only sporadic surviving references to Weybridge in the following centuries.
 A chapel is mentioned in a papal bull issued by Pope Alexander III in 1176 and a later document shows that Chertsey Abbey had sold the advowson to Newark Priory by 1200.
 By 1262, the Priory had obtained a license that confirmed its rights to appoint a priest, to hold church property and to collect tithes from the local residents.
 In 1284 the village was held by Geoffrey de Lucy as a lesser tenant of Chertsey Abbey.

 Following the dissolution of the monasteries, Weybridge was held by the Rede family for three years, before passing to the Crown in 1537.
 In June of the same year, Henry VIII began to construct Oatlands Palace by expanding an existing late-medieval manor house located to the north of the town centre.
 Some of the stone used in the construction of the foundations was taken from the demolition of Chertsey Abbey.
 Henry had intended that the palace would become the residence of his fourth wife, Anne of Cleves, but the marriage was annulled after six months.
 The king married his fifth wife, Catherine Howard, at Oatlands, but rarely visited thereafter.
 Following Henry's death the palace remained a possession of the Crown until the Commonwealth, when the contents were sold and the buildings demolished.
 Only a side entrance gate and adjoining sections of walls, which date from c.
 1545, remain.

 Reforms during the Tudor period reduced the importance of manorial courts and the day-to-day administration of towns such as Weybridge became the responsibility of the vestry of the parish church.
 The Weybridge vestry oversaw the distribution of poor relief and the maintenance of local roads.
 In the 1840s, responsibility for poor relief was transferred to the Chertsey Board of Guardians of the Poor.
 Local drainage and highways boards were established in the 1860s and in the 1870s a burial board was created to purchase land for new cemeteries.

 The Local Government Act 1888 transferred many administrative responsibilities to the newly formed Surrey County Council and was followed by an 1894 Act that created the Weybridge Urban District Council (UDC).
 Initially the council met at the National school, but moved to Aberdeen House at the junction of High Street and Baker Street in 1908.
 As a result of the Local Government Act 1929, the UDCs of Weybridge and Walton were combined in 1932.
+In 1951 the civil parish of Weybridge had a population of 8083.
+On 1 April 1974 the parish was abolished.
 The unified council was merged with the Esher UDC to form Elmbridge Borough Council in 1974.